What You'll Learn Reading This Article

 As mentioned above, care planning can help improve patient satisfaction surveys.
 But beyond this one measure, plans of care enable a personalized approach that is key to implementing value-based care.

-Delivering streamlined care management and team-based coordinated care—coupled with a patient-centered approach—help practices become more efficient, enhance quality and care outcomes, and transition to more risk-based arrangements.
+Delivering streamlined care management and team-based coordinated care—coupled with a patient-centered approach—helps practices become more efficient, enhance quality and care outcomes, and transition to more risk-based arrangements.

 Chronic Care Management programs that utilize patient-centered planning can give providers a standard workflow to hit value-based metrics.